storageos/storageos.github.io/_includes/operator/install.md

 > The StorageOS Cluster Operator source code can be found in the
 > [cluster-operator repository](https://github.com/storageos/cluster-operator).

-The operator is a Pod manged by a Deployment Controller.
-Once the Pod is ready, a StorageOS cluster definition can be created.
+The operator is a Kubernetes controller that watches the `StorageOSCluster` CRD.
+Once the controller is ready, a StorageOS cluster definition can be created.
 The operator will deploy a StorageOS cluster based on the configuration specified in the cluster definition.

 ### Create a Secret